 You have two options to record your FPV flights with the Black Box Micro D1M DVR.
 One is to split the camera’s video-out between the VTX and the DVR.
 Second one is to connect the DVR to the FPV monitor’s / Goggle’s video-out.
 While the first technique needs to mount the DVR on the aircraft, the second one keeps the FPV DVR on the ground.

-Although recording the 5.8G video-feed will be more noisy, I prefer it because in case of crashes or fly-away you can’t lose the recorded footage.
-Also, the FPV DVR mounted on the aircraft ads some extra weight which costs in flight time and flight performance.
+Although recording the 5.8G video feed will be more noisy, I prefer it because in case of crashes or fly-away, you can’t lose the recorded footage.
+Also, the FPV DVR mounted on the aircraft adds some extra weight, which costs in flight time and performance.

 Black Box Micro D1M technical specs and features